CBL-514 Injection

 FDA Approved Indications | Treatment of moderate to severe cellulite | Short-term improvement in the appearance of cellulite | Short-term improvement in the appearance of cellulite | Long-term improvement in the appearance of cellulite |

-Efficacy | 10 weeks after 3 treatments, 6~8% was a two-grade improvement | 10 weeks after treatment, improve the appearance of cellulite | 1 year after treatment, increases 25% in Skin thickness and 29% in skin elasticity | After treatment, results lasting up to 2 years |
+Efficacy | 6-8% improvement in the appearance of cellulite by 2 grades at 3 weeks post-treatment | Improve cellulite appearance 12 weeks after one treatment | 1 year after treatment, increases 25% in Skin thickness and 29% in skin elasticity | After treatment, results lasting up to 2 years |

 R&D Progress